postmatic/epoch/readme.txt

 == Changelog ==

+= 1.0.4 =

+- Better notifications and styling for comments being held in moderation.
+- Better styling of author comments across all themes.
+- Improved support for Simple Comment Editing.
+- Added support for the very cool [Basic Comment Quicktags](https://wordpress.org/plugins/basic-comment-quicktags/).

 = 1.0.3.1 =

 - Minification did not properly occur in 1.0.3.
 Sorry for the sloppy releases.
 We're going to work on automating it.